TARGENE/targene-pipeline/docs/src/targene/configuration.md

 ## Arguments

-- **`ESTIMATOR_FILE`**: Estimator name or Julia file containing the description of the Targeted Estimators to use.
+- **`ESTIMATOR_CONFIG`**: Estimator name or Julia file containing the description of the Targeted Estimators to use.
 To be consistent it should match the argument provided to the previous TarGene run.
 - **`BGEN_FILES`**: Path to imputed BGEN files from which the variants in `VARIANTS_LIST` will be extracted.
 - **`BED_FILES`**: Path expression to PLINK BED files.
 - **`TRAITS_DATASET`**: Path to a traits dataset.
 If you are running this for a non-UKBB cohort, your sample IDs must be specified in the first column of this CSV file, with the column name `SAMPLE_ID`.